hms-networks/flexy-osisoft-connector/README.md

        }
    }
    ```
-   1. Upload the updated ConnectorConfig.json file to the /usr directory of your Flexy.
+   1. Upload the updated ConnectorConfig.json file to the /usr directory of the Flexy.

 ### Flexy OCS BASIC Script
-1. Create a tag in your Flexy for the Basic script to store information.
+1. Create a tag in the Flexy for the Basic script to store information.
    1. On the Flexy's web page, click to expand the "Tags" section.
    1. Click the "Values" tab.
    1. Click the "MODE" slider to say "setup".